TIM: An Efficient Temporal Interaction Module for Spiking Transformer: Experiments

 \subsection{N-CALTECH101}

 The \textbf{N-CALTECH101} dataset, as introduced in~\cite{orchard2015converting}, is an innovative adaptation of the classic CALTECH101 image library, covering 101 diverse categories.
 This dataset is notably derived using advanced neuromorphic visual sensors.
 It uniquely offers a time-based visual event representation of the original static image categories, effectively capturing the dynamic and temporal nuances inherent in each category.
 In our research, we have compiled and analyzed several benchmarks from the N-CALTECH101 dataset alongside the results of our Temporal Integration Model, as summarized in Tab.~\ref{tab:dcs10ncalncars}.
 These benchmarks primarily stem from ANN architectures.
 However, our SNN model based TIM exhibits a remarkable performance edge over these benchmarks.
-Notably, even when compared to the Event Transformer, which falls within the same Transformer category, our SNN-based TIM achieves a significant lead, outperforming it by 0.1\%.
+Despite being compared with the Event Transformer which is an ANN-based Transformer model, our SNN-based TIM has achieved comparable performance.